Penny Marshall: Career

-Marshall first appeared on a television commercial for Head and Shoulders beautifying shampoo.
+Marshall first appeared on a television commercial for Head and Shoulders shampoo.
 She was hired to play a girl with stringy, unattractive hair, and Farrah Fawcett was hired to play a girl with thick, bouncy hair.
 As the crew was lighting the set, Marshall's stand-in wore a placard that read "Homely Girl" and Fawcett's stand-in wore a placard that said "Pretty Girl".
 Fawcett, sensing Marshall's insecurity about her looks, crossed out "Homely" on the Marshall stand-in placard and wrote "Plain".

 Marshall and Billie Hayes were the only actresses to audition for the role of Witchiepoo for H.R.
 Pufnstuf, produced by Sid and Marty Krofft.
 Marshall thought that she was not right for the part, and Hayes got the role.

-In 1968 Marshall accepted an offer from her brother to appear in a movie he had written and was producing, called How Sweet It Is!
+In 1968 Marshall accepted an offer from her brother to appear in a movie he had written and was producing, a comedy called How Sweet It Is!
 (1968).
-She landed another small role in the film The Savage Seven (1968), as well as a guest appearance on the hit television series That Girl, starring Marlo Thomas.
+She landed another small role in the biker film The Savage Seven (1968), as well as a guest appearance on the hit television series That Girl, starring Marlo Thomas.
 Marshall was considered for the role of Gloria Bunker Stivic on All in the Family, but lost the part to Sally Struthers.

 In 1970, Garry Marshall became the executive producer of the television series The Odd Couple.
 The following year, Marshall was added to the permanent cast to play a secretary, Myrna, and held the role for four years.
 In Marshall's final appearance on The Odd Couple, her character married her boyfriend, Sheldn ("they left the "o" off the birth certificate", she explains), played by Rob Reiner, her real-life husband.
 The episode included Marshall's real-life siblings, Garry and Ronny, as Myrna's brother and sister.

-While she was on The Odd Couple, Marshall played small roles in TV movies such as Evil Roy Slade (1972), starring John Astin and Mickey Rooney (and produced by brother Garry); The Crooked Hearts (1972) starring Douglas Fairbanks Jr., in which she played a waitress; The Couple Takes a Wife, starring Bill Bixby; and Wacky Zoo of Morgan City (1972).
+While she was on The Odd Couple, Marshall played small roles in TV movies such as Evil Roy Slade (1972), starring John Astin and Mickey Rooney (and produced by brother Garry); The Crooked Hearts (1972) starring Douglas Fairbanks Jr. and Rosalind Russell, in which she played a waitress; The Couple Takes a Wife, starring Bill Bixby; and Wacky Zoo of Morgan City (1972).

 In 1974, James L. Brooks and Allan Burns cast Marshall as Janice Dreyfuss, sister-in-law to Paul Dreyfuss (played by actor Paul Sand) in the series Paul Sand in Friends and Lovers.
 It aired on CBS-TV Saturday nights beginning September 14, 1974.
 Despite good reviews and decent ratings, it was canceled mid-season.
 Brooks and Burns, along with studio head Grant Tinker, were so impressed with Marshall's comedic talent that the following season, they hired Marshall and actress Mary Kay Place to play Mary Richards' new neighbors (Paula and Sally Jo) on The Mary Tyler Moore Show.